-Developing a care delivery system will take significant time and budget.
-Once you have an understanding of your existing infrastructure and processes to support the effort, we recommend creating a detailed financial projection to determine if you have the financial capacity to complete the project.
+Developing a care delivery system requires significant time and budget.
+Once you have an understanding of your existing infrastructure and processes available to support the effort, we recommend creating a detailed financial projection to determine if you have the financial capacity to complete the project.

-Any projections should be compared against the cost to work with a partner with experience implementing a primary care solution.
-While there is no guarantee that a built solution will perform, many partners will guarantee their model will achieve certain HEDIS quality scores or star ratings if you work with Medicare Advantage populations.
+Any projections should be compared against the cost to work with an experienced partner implementing primary care solutions.
+While there is no guarantee that a built solution will perform, many partners guarantee their models will achieve certain HEDIS quality scores or Star Ratings if you work with Medicare Advantage populations.
 These guarantees significantly reduce the risk to the payer.

 3. What level of control do we need?
-And can we achieve that with a partner?
+And can that be achieved with a partner?

 4. If a partner could effectively serve the needs of our population, would we still build?

-Experienced primary care partners can create a model that can serve the specific needs of your population and more, without the significant effort required to build.
+Experienced primary care partners can create a model that serves the specific needs of your population without the significant effort required to build.
 For example, Vera’s advanced primary care model:

-Allows quick responses to emergent needs in a crisis: In situations like COVID-19, a primary care model should be capable of quickly pivoting to solutions like video and phone appointments because the revenue model isn’t dependent on members coming into the care center.
+In scenarios like the one created by COVID-19, a primary care model should be capable of quickly pivoting to solutions like video and phone appointments, because the revenue model isn’t dependent on members coming into the care center.

 Developing and building a primary care system is challenging.
-Our advanced primary care model is the ideal solution for payers.
-Its ability to serve any population, using insights from advanced informatics, creates a system that can drive true outcomes.
-That, combined with aligned incentives, ensures that all care will focus on improving outcomes for your populations.
+Vera Whole Health’s advanced primary care model is the ideal solution for payers.
+It has the ability to serve any population, using insights from advanced informatics and creating a system able to drive true outcomes.
+When combined with aligned incentives, you receive the confidence that comes from knowing all care is focused on improving outcomes for your populations.